iskigow/git-workflows-book/README.md

 top of svn.
 At this point, you can simply point this out, and lead the political transformation to pure git development.
 Github alleviates many concerns of having centralized repositories, so whip out your credit card, get an account for a few bucks a month, and have at it.
 Good luck!

-Copyright 2011, [Yan Pritzker](http://yanpritzker.com).
+Copyright 2011, [Yan Pritzker](http://yanpritzker.com). em trandução por [Rodrigo G. M. Catto](http://iskigow.tumblr.com).
 All Rights Reserved.